how writing can help you learn and think better

 Writing enhances your memory

-When you learn something new, your brain begins to restructure, otherwise known as neuroplasticity.
+When you learn something new, your brain begins to restructure and adapt, otherwise known as neuroplasticity.

-If you continue to repeat the information learned, you strengthen the synapses between the neurons, which increases your memory and makes the information easier to remember.
+If you continue to repeat the information, you strengthen these synapses, which improves your memory and makes the information easier to recall.

-If you don’t repeat the information learned, the synapses begin to prune (otherwise known as synaptic pruning), and you eventually eliminate the unused neural connections to make room for new ones.
+If you don’t repeat what you’ve learned, the brain begins to prune unused synapses (a process called synaptic pruning) gradually eliminating these connections to make room for new ones.
 In other words, you slowly forget what you just learned.

 This is where writing can be an effective tool to solidify our learning.